valhalla/valhalla-docs/explorer/tutorial.md

 You will likely see a big difference if you turn off `Pittsburg/Bay Point - SFIA/Millbrae` because that is a BART route that extends to the far northeastern part of the region.
   ![Remove routes from transit options](/images/mobility-explorer-isochrones-transit-nobart-sfia.png)

-## Extra credit: Make your own transit map with Tangram Play
+## Make your own transit map with Tangram Play

 So far, you have been using Mobility Explorer to query and visualize transit data.
 While Mobility Explorer lets you ask diverse questions about data, you can display the results of only one query at a time.
 In addition, the basemap and map symbol colors are already designed for you.
 If you want to make a truly custom transit map, use the URLs of your queries or GeoJSON files from Mobility Explorer and copy them into an external mapping app.